Personal Power is a month-long transformation program by Tony Robbins.

 Once the anchor is set, then fire both the positive and negative ones simultaneously.

-My Note: I didn’t personall find anchoring as useful
+I didn’t personally find anchoring super useful

-Tony Robbins advises to picture yourself about to start the behavior you want to chance (play with your hair, crack your fingers, get weak in the presence of your boss), then create a picture of yourself as the guy you want to be, your ultimate self (confident, great communication, charming, drawing people in, a picture of success).
+Then create a picture of yourself as the guy you want to be, your ultimate self (confident, great communication, charming, drawing people in, a picture of success).

 Take the picture of you taking the action you want to avoid and make it big.